 Factor Impact on LSU Positive Supportive Government policies on education Increase in student enrolment.
 Operationalisation of the Devolution Policy 1.
 LSU is expected to benefit from resources allocated for devolution since it is the only university in Matabeleland North Province.
-Political stability (NDS1'S Image building and International Engagement and Re-engagement" Can engage in long-term planning and also establish partnerships with strategic partners.
-Teaching of programs will not be disrupted.
-New programmes to be focused on the transformation agenda Negative Continued Illegal Economic sanctions Limited access & consideration to international research funding/grants and partnerships.
+Political stability (NDS1'S Image building and International Engagement and Re-engagement" Negative Continued Illegal Economic sanctions Limited access & consideration to international research funding/grants and partnerships.
 Limited ability to hire international experts.
 Financial support and assistance by international partners is very limited.
 Limited possibilities and/or opportunities for exchange programs for both staff and students Labour unrest 1.
 High labour turnover, industrial actions and incapacitations thereby affecting quality and consistency of service provision.
 Poor international image of the country University not attractive to international students, visiting scholars and other experts.
 Attraction of external research funding is limited Consideration of applications for international research grants limited